 Diabetes will require ongoing management.

-Sexual dysfunction and arthritis do not usually improve.
+Arthritic pain may improve but often joint disease will worsen.
 Indeed arthritis may appear later even if absent at the time of diagnosis and treatment.

 Diet and alcohol